vCore420/vSkillSystem/README.md

 Unique player, gun and melea skills with cool buffs and drawbacks.
 The user can set up to 3 different skills at once allowing for custom and unique skill sets.

-Easily add more skills to the Nui in the skills.js and added the effect logic and revert logic in the effects.lua.
+Easily add more skills to the Nui in the skills.js and add the effect logic and revert logic in the effects.lua.

 Very early stages at the moment. any help/input welcome, completely open source, I just enjoy doing this to learn!